Pixie (X-Men): M-Day

 Following the events of House of M, almost all of the Institute's students are depowered, which leads to the dissolution of the school's training squad system.
-Pixie is one of only twenty-seven students, including her fellow Paragons Trance, Wolf Cub, and Match, not to have lost her mutant abilities.
+Gwynn is one of only twenty-seven students, including her fellow Paragons Trance, Wolf Cub, and Match, not to have lost their mutant abilities.

-She participates in Emma Frost's battle royal which determines who will train to be an X-Man, but does not make the team.
+She participates in Emma Frost's battle royal, which determines who will train to be an X-Man, but does not make the team.
 She remains at the school, appearing occasionally as a side character.
-Later, forty-two of Pixie's former classmates are killed when their bus is blown up by a missile sent by William Stryker, an anti-mutant crusader.
+Later, forty-two of Gwynn's former classmates are killed when their bus is blown up by a missile sent by William Stryker, an anti-mutant crusader.
 Among the confirmed deaths are Gwynn's fellow Paragon, DJ.